Healthcare economics: 3 ways to support wound care product choices that improve clinical and financial outcomes

 We have to stay educated about new products to consider.

 Unique situations came up during COVID-19, when many wound care clinics closed, and home health providers curtailed or limited their visits to patients’ homes.
-“If we weren’t looking at product wear-time efficiencies before, during COVID more than ever, we have to look at that to help decrease exposure,” says Katie Riley, Post Acute Chief Nursing Officer at Advocate Aurora Health Care and Medline consultant.
-“Using an appropriate product can extend time between visits or allow a video visit, so we can see progress and not necessarily be there to change a dressing.”
+“If we weren’t looking at product wear-time efficiencies before, during COVID more than ever, we have to look at that to help decrease exposure,” says Katie Riley, Post Acute Chief Nursing Officer at Advocate Aurora Health Care.* “Using an appropriate product can extend time between visits or allow a video visit, so we can see progress and not necessarily be there to change a dressing.”

 Like Andy Wheeler says, “If there’s not adoption by the end user, we’re just not going to be able to push the usage of it, despite it being a very useful and effective product.”